MusicDin/kubitect/docs/examples/single-node-cluster.md

 ]
 ```

-Don't forget to remove (or comment out) worker and load balancer nodes:
+Do not forget to remove (or comment out) the worker and load balancer nodes:
 ```hcl
 lb_nodes = []
 ...